Things to know about Partnership for Youth

 - Nearly 200 youth-serving professionals attended “A Professional Development Day: Resiliency in Children” which featured a documentary on the science of Adverse Childhood Experiences (ACEs), followed by 15 local experts leading breakouts on related topics.

-For more details on 2017 accomplishments and plans for 2018, see the Partnership for Youth Coalition Year-End Report.
+For more details on 2018 accomplishments, see the Partnership for Youth Coalition Year-End Report.

 *For information on programs that support children and families, call United Way’s 2-1-1 (or 715-848-2255).
 You can also download a resource publication or search United Way’s 2-1-1 online database.